Verifying AI Code

 - Skim and merge.
 The diff is 200 lines, the reviewer reads the first 50, the bug is on line 147.

 The cheapest possible eval is the type-checker.
 Run it.
-If the AI hallucinated a method, you’ll find out in 8 seconds instead of in production.
-The 92% catch rate on type mismatches in the lab below is real — the type-check is doing structural work the model can’t.
+If the AI hallucinated a method, you’ll find out in seconds instead of in production.
+A type-checker catches the large majority of type mismatches and hallucinated-API calls almost instantly — the type-check is doing structural work the model can’t.
+(The specific 92% catch rate shown in the lab below is an illustrative figure, not a measured one.)

 § 03 · THE CONTRACT THE AI CANNOT SEEDefine done.
 Outside the prompt.